ChaitanyaPramod/blog/_posts/2018-03-25-demystifying-butterknife.md

 * [runtime library](#runtime-library)

 ## Annotations
-Defines all the `BindView` annotation and the like that you use in view code.
+Defines all the `BindView` annotation and the like that you use on fields and methods in view code.
 You can see them all [here](https://github.com/JakeWharton/butterknife/tree/8.8.1/butterknife-annotations/src/main/java/butterknife).

-{% gist 5e44378e105f6f0f33ccc8b3043a0d91 Annotations %}
+{% gist d42925a0ec25c70ea3b701ab5e83ae30 %}

 ## Annotation processor
 This is the most interesting part of Butterknife.
 The implementation is simple(ish).
 The processor [says it’s interested](https://github.com/JakeWharton/butterknife/blob/8.8.1/butterknife-compiler/src/main/java/butterknife/compiler/ButterKnifeProcessor.java#L164-L170) in all the Butterknife annotations.
 Then the compiler [calls the processor](https://github.com/JakeWharton/butterknife/blob/8.8.1/butterknife-compiler/src/main/java/butterknife/compiler/ButterKnifeProcessor.java#L193-L209) with all the elements annotated with these annotations.
 It creates the `XActivity_ViewBinding` class.